-Setting up when you arrive in the Studio
+Setting up when you arrive in the room

 Try to prevent unnecessary interruptions

-Place your phone on the floor or stool in the studio and switch it off or turn it to silent.
+Place your phone out of sight and switch it off or turn it to silent.

 If you have any other software open on the computer, close it to prevent pop-up or audio interruptions (e.g. email notifications)

 Pop-up interruptions may be an issue if trying to demonstrate/record websites.
 You can contact your eLearning team for advice.

 Magnify the text size of the computer screen you are using as background to your recording whenever you can.